 You’ll be hard-pressed to find a better view of any RV park in Quebec when compared to Camping du Phare a Perce.
 These water-facing RV sites come with all three of the major utility hookups as well as wireless internet access.
 The bathrooms are clean, and the laundry facilities are inviting.
 The showers are free so no need to worry about Canadian fishing currency from your pockets.
 You also have a nearby convenience store, small camp store for ice and firewood and group building sites.

 Finding fun at Camping du Phare is pretty easy as they have playgrounds, basketball, and horseshoes right at the site.
 If you’re ready to leave the grounds, try booking an excursion with the campsite to see the beautiful local area which includes several sites including Perce Rock and all the great hiking, biking and sightseeing areas of Bonaventure Island.
 If you come at the right time of year, make it a point to get on a whale watching tour to catch a glimpse of some of the ocean’s largest living organisms.

-These sites also contains fire pits, picnic tables, free bike rental, a water playground and free wireless internet access across the entire campground.
+These sites also contain fire pits, picnic tables, free bike rental, a water playground and free wireless internet access across the entire campground.

 There’s plenty to do right at the campground, but you can also adventure to enjoy the beautiful local area.
 Popular areas to see include the Ile aux Lievres, the Parc de la Pointe, the Parc de Chutes and riverboat tours of the St. Lawrence River.
 If rain has got you down, pack up the family to the St. Lawrence Exploration Center.